-If the master device does not allow it, ensure that the software writes to the data register fast enough after TXE or ADDR events.
-For instance, use an interrupt on the TXE or ADDR flag and boost its priority to the higher level, or use DMA.
-Use this "NOSTRETCH" mode with a slow I2C bus speed.
+If the master device does not allow it, ensure that the software is fast enough when polling the TXE or ADDR flag to immediately write to the DR data register.
+For instance, use an interrupt on the TXE or ADDR flag and boost its priority to the higher level.